Holy Communion

 Clintyclay PS

-in Sacred Heart, Clonmore
+Sacred Heart, Clonmore

 In order to keep the attendance at First Holy Communion ceremonies to a reasonable number - we strongly suggest that just the immediate family of the child making their First Holy Communion attends the ceremony.
 That is - mother, father brothers and sisters only.